Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

 \subsection{Overview of edge-weighted algorithm and contributions.}

+The previous best result due to~\cite{bib:Haeupler} for the edge-weighted problem was $0.667$.
+They used two matchings, $M_1$ and $M_2$, from the offline graph to guide the online algorithm and leverage the \textit{power of two choices}.
+When a vertex $v$ arrives for the first time, it can be matched to its neighbor in $M_1$ and on its second arrival it can be matched to its neighbor in $M_2$.
+However, these two matchings may not be edge disjoint, leaving some arriving vertices with only one choice.
+In fact, choosing two guiding matchings that maximize both the edge weights and the number of disjoint edges is a major challenge that arises in applying the \textit{power of two choices} to this setting.

-A challenge that arises in applying the \textit{power of two choices} to this setting is when the same edge $(u, v)$ is included in both matchings $M_1$ and $M_2$.
-In this case, the copy of $(u, v)$ in $M_2$ can offer no benefit and a second arrival of $v$ is wasted.
-To use an example from related work, Haeupler \emph{et al.}~\cite{bib:Haeupler} choose two matchings in the following way. $M_1$ is attained by solving an LP with constraints~\ref{cons:umatch},~\ref{cons:vmatch} and~\ref{cons:single} and rounding to an integral solution. $M_2$ is constructed by finding a maximum weight matching and removing any edges which have already been included in $M_1$.
-A key element of their proof is showing that the probability of an edge being removed from $M_2$ is at most $1-1/e \approx 0.63$.
+When the same edge $(u, v)$ is included in both matchings $M_1$ and $M_2$, the copy of $(u, v)$ in $M_2$ can offer no benefit and a second arrival of $v$ is wasted.
+To use an example from related work, Haeupler \emph{et al.}~\cite{bib:Haeupler} choose two matchings in the following way. $M_1$ is attained by solving an LP with constraints~\eqref{cons:umatch},~\eqref{cons:vmatch} and~\eqref{cons:single} and rounding to an integral solution. $M_2$ is constructed by finding a maximum-weight matching and removing any edges which have already been included in $M_1$.
+A key element of their proof is showing that the probability of an edge being removed from $M_2$ is at most $1-1/\euler \approx 0.63$.

 The approach in this paper is to construct two or three matchings together in a correlated manner to reduce the probability that some edge is included in all matchings.
 We show a general technique to construct an ordered set of $k$ matchings where $k$ is an easily adjustable parameter.
-For $k = 2$, we show that the probability of an edge appearing in both $M_1$ and $M_2$ is at most $1 - 2/e \approx 0.26$.
+For $k = 2$, we show that the probability of an edge appearing in both $M_1$ and $M_2$ is at most $1 - 2/\euler \approx 0.26$.

 For the algorithms presented, we first solve an LP on the input graph.
 We then round the LP solution vector to a sparse integral vector and use this vector to construct a randomly ordered set of matchings which will guide our algorithm during the online phase.
 We begin Section~\ref{sec:eweight} with a simple warm-up algorithm which uses a set of two matchings as a guide to achieve a $0.688$ competitive ratio, improving the best known result for this problem.
 We follow it up with a slight variation that improves the ratio to $0.7$ and a more complex $0.705$-competitive algorithm which relies on a convex combination of a $3$-matching algorithm and a separate \textit{pseudo-matching} algorithm.